leadr-msu/leadr-msu.github.io/guides/audacity.md

 If your mic doesn’t show up, go to System Preferences > Sound > Input > Stereo Mic.
 (For Macs)

 When recording, make sure to give yourself enough time on both ends.
 You can edit out any extra material later.

-When you first import a track into Audacity, it’ll give you the option to make a copy of the file or to work on the original.
-It is strongly suggested that you make a copy of whatever file you are importing.
-If you work on an original and make an undesirable change, the actual original cannot be retrieved later.

 <!-- Seems like out of date advice, no actual URLs included either.